zainabsaad99/EECE798S_Project/Readme.md

 **Frontend URL:** https://frontend-app.politesmoke-54b92664.eastus.azurecontainerapps.io

 Simply open the URL in your browser to start using all the application features immediately.
 No installation or configuration required!

+**⚠️ Important Note for Deployed Version:**
+- If you experience any issues with **fetching websites** or **gap analysis** features, this likely means the available Firecrawl API credits have been exhausted.
+In this case, please run the application locally and use your own Firecrawl API key (see Step 5 in the local setup instructions below).

 ---